Plan your visit

 Information for dog owners

-- Dog water bowls are available at the visitor centre.
+- Dog water bowls are available at the back of the visitor centre.

 - Dogs die in hot cars, please do not leave your dog in the car when visiting us.